 Debt is no joke.
 But not all debt is created equal.
 Credit card debt is bad.
 Student loan debt can be good or bad depending on the value that you got from your education.
 And a mortgage can actually be good debt.
 Debt can hold you back for years, but only if you let it.

-According to a recent survey conducted by Fannie Mae, 39% of millennials are hoping to pay off debts in 2018, with 18% hoping to pay off their student loan debt as their financial resolution this year.
+According to a recent survey conducted by Fannie Mae, 39% of millennials are hoping to pay off debts, with 18% hoping to pay off their student loan debt as their financial resolution this year.

 One of the biggest money mistakes many people make is waiting to invest in a primary residence until they have paid off all of their student loans.
 This is a massive missed opportunity.
 And I’m not talking about investing in market speculation, like bitcoin.
 I mean “invest” in the sense that homeownership can be a holistic investment in your future.

 Credit card debt is another beast and should definitely be paid off completely before you invest, but student loan debt, if you have it, is a reality you’ll live with for a number of years.

 Why it’s okay to be a homeowner with debt